ghc/ghc/docs/users_guide/runtime_control.rst

     thread can execute its exception handlers.
 The ``-xq`` controls the size of this additional quota.

+.. rts-flag:: --use-io-uring-backend

+    :default: false

+    This option controls the use of the experimental ``io_uring`` backend for the I/O event manager on Linux systems that support it.
+The minimum Linux kernel version that supports the features required is version 5.4.
+If the system does not support ``io_uring``, this flag does nothing.
+Note that both the system on which the program is compiled and the system on which it runs must support ``io_uring``.
+This option only makes sense (and is only available) for programs that have been compiled with ``--threaded``.

 .. _rts-options-gc:

 RTS options to control the garbage collector